Iced tea

 Iced tea (or ice tea) is a form of cold tea.
 Though it is usually served in a glass with ice, it can refer to any tea that has been chilled or cooled.
-It may be sweetened with sugar or syrup.
-Iced tea is also a popular packaged drink that can be mixed with flavored syrup such as lemon, raspberry, lime, passion fruit, peach, orange, strawberry, and cherry.
+It may be sweetened with sugar or syrup, or remain unsweetened.
+Iced tea is also a popular packaged drink, normally mixed with fruit-flavored syrup such as lemon and peach.